pombase/website/src/docs/faq/can-i-access-pombase-via-an-api.md

 # Can I access ${database_name} via an API?
 <!-- pombase_categories: Tools and resources -->

-There are two APIs for ${database_name} data:

- - InterMine: more advanced and is updated regularly
- - Ensembl: updated less often but is better known

-### InterMine API

-The ${database_name} data can be accessed programmatically using the InterMine API.
-See the [InterMine Documentation and examples](https://intermine.readthedocs.io/en/latest/web-services/) to find out more.

-Available data types include:

-  - gene and protein identifiers and other properties
-  - allele and genotypes
-  - annotation details (genes, genotypes, ontology terms, evidence codes and PubMed IDs)

-InterMine Client libraries are available in multiple languages.

 ### Ensembl API
 This API can be used to query *${species_abbrev}* data in Ensembl Genomes.
 Note that EG is updated much less frequently than ${database_name}, so EG data will